lixiang1994/PermissionKit/README.md

 ## Contributing

 If you have the need for a specific feature that you want implemented or if you experienced a bug, please open an issue.
-If you extended the functionality of Permission yourself and want others to use it too, please submit a pull request.
+If you extended the functionality of PermissionKit yourself and want others to use it too, please submit a pull request.

 ## License

-Permission is under MIT license.
+PermissionKit is under MIT license.
 See the [LICENSE](LICENSE) file for more info.